 - Reimbursable – these are expenses that need to be separated for NNN leases.
 This separation helps when doing CAM Reconciliations at the end of the year or quarter to differentiate between expenses allowed to be included in the NNN charges and those that are not.
 Exactly what is reimbursable varies by property type and the lease.

 - Business – these are expenses that are directly related to the activity of renting commercial real estate.
 These expenses are incurred during the day to day activities directly related to producing income from your rental income-producing real estate business.

 - Overhead – these expenses are related to the running of the real estate business.
 Think of it this way, would you have this expense even if one of your buildings is not being rented?
 Your cell phone bill would need to be paid even if your buildings are not currently being rented.

 Finally, when creating a chart of accounts, it is important to leave a gap between numbers if you want to add additional accounts.
 Your goal is to keep your COA between 50 and 100 accounts, if possible.
 As you will see, that can be difficult.

 Importing of COA in QuickBooks

 If you are using QuickBooks, when you are setting up the new company, it gives you the option to start with their sample COA for your industry.

 Using the industry default from the system has its advantages and disadvantages.
-If you do not already have a COA as a baseline to begin from, the industry default may be your best way to get started.
-However, in the long run, this often results in many more adjustments to meet your specific needs.
+If you do not already have a COA as a baseline to begin, the industry default may be your best way to get started.
+However, this often results in many more adjustments to meet your specific needs in the long run.
 That’s why we created a sample commercial COA for commercial real estate.